elastic/integrations/packages/php_fpm/docs/README.md

 ### Process

-This is the `process` data stream. `process` data stream collects metrics related to the request duration, content length, process state, etc.
+The `process` data stream collects metrics related to the request duration, content length, process state, etc.

 An example event for `process` looks as following: